sevengh/mobileweb/README.md

 Application based on WebView to create a mobile application with your website (web app)

+## Version 1.17 (22)
+- Added demo website
+- Added Hindi language
+- Added restore settings
+- Added a backlink on the user's "No access" page
+- Added text hint to autorun option
+- Slight redesign of the settings page
+- Hide URL at the next setting is now activated
+- Fixed "No Internet" page on android version 32
+- Cleaning and optimizing code

 ## Version 1.16 (21)

 - Added Romanian language